itzzzH/PokePal/README.md

 ## ✨ widgets

- * **Pokémon Database & Lookup:** Search for any Pokémon to view base stats, abilities, evolution lines, and learnsets.

- * **Location Finder:** Filter encounter data by region, location, level, season, time of day, and encounter type (Horde, Lure, etc.).
+ * **Pokédex** Search for any Pokémon to view base stats, abilities, evolution lines, and learnsets. you can also filter encounter data by region, location, level, season, time of day, and encounter type (Horde, Lure, etc.).

  * **Easy Tracking:** customisable counters for tracking in-game stats—like boxes sold or alphas caught (use your mouse scroll wheel to adjust counts instantly.)